zhilin963/rsa-signature/README.md

 ## 3.Instructions
-* generate the digital signature
+* generate the digital signature using Licensee's secret key.
-`python generateSignature.py·
+`python generateSignature.py`

-* compress the update file with signature into a .zip file `python compressFile.py·
+* compress the update file with signature into a zip file.
+`python compressFile.py`

-* decompress the package
+* decompress the package.
-`python generateSignature.py·
+`python generateSignature.py`

-* verify the digital signature
+* verify the digital signature with Licensee's public key.
-`python generateSignature.py·
+`python verifySignature.py`